CH-Earth/CWARHM/README.md

 # SUMMA workflow
 This repository contains scripts to install, set up and run the Structure for Unifying Multiple Modeling Alternatives (SUMMA, Clark et al., 2015a,b) and mizuRoute (Mizukami et al., 2016) to generate hydrologic simulations for a given domain.
 The workflow uses open-source data with global coverage to determine model parameters and forcing, thus enabling transparent and efficient hydrologic science.

+The code in this repository is the outcome of stepwise modification of an existing SUMMA instantiation developed by Andy Wood and colleagues at NCAR.
+This existing setup served as a testbed for consecutive changes to model input data, domain discretization and domain size, resulting in globally applicable model setup code.

 ## Note on cyber security
 Use of this workflow requires accounts with various data providers.
 Login details with these providers are stored as plain text in the user's home directory.
 It is therefore strongly recommended that you **choose unique, new passwords for these accounts**.
 Do not use passwords that are identical to any other passwords you may be using.